 Our common stock is currently traded on The Nasdaq Capital Market under the symbol "KPRX."
-On June 2, 2023 the closing price of our common stock was \$0.84 per share.
-We do not intend to apply for listing of the Series F Preferred Stock, the Class C Warrants or the Class D Warrants on any securities exchange or other trading system.
+On May 4, 2023 the closing price of our common stock was \$2.96 per share.
+We do not intend to apply for listing of the Series F Preferred Stock or the warrants on any securities exchange or other trading system.

-The public offering price of the securities offered by this prospectus was determined by negotiation between us and the underwriters.
-Among the factors that were considered in determining the public offering price:
+The public offering price of the securities offered by this prospectus will be determined by negotiation between us and the underwriters.
+Among the factors that will be considered in determining the public offering price:

-- our history and our prospects;
+- · our history and our prospects;

 - the industry in which we operate;

 - our past and present operating results;

-- the previous experience of our executive officers; and
+- · the previous experience of our executive officers; and

 - the general condition of the securities markets at the time of this offering.

-The combined public offering price stated on the cover page of this prospectus should not be considered an indication of the actual value of the shares of common stock, shares of preferred stock or warrants sold in this offering.
+The assumed combined public offering price stated on the cover page of this prospectus should not be considered an indication of the actual value of the shares of common stock, shares of preferred stock or warrants sold in this offering.
 That price is subject to change as a result of market conditions and other factors and we cannot assure you that the shares of common stock sold in this offering can be resold at or above the public offering price.